JulianVidal/AGDA_HTML/reports/index.md

 Unsafe will split all the modules in a project into n index files which are all compiled in parallel.

-Created instructions on generating the everything file to use agda_tree.
+Created instructions on generating the "everything" file to create definition graph.

 Job responded and mentioned that there are no ways to remove the numbers, or know whether a definition is underneath a where clause.

 # 17 - Post-Meeting Report

+Discussed issue  running run.sh file, as is used "python" instead of "python3".
+Tested using --only-sope-checking option, but there wasn't a significant speed-up when creating the dependency graph.
+Went over Agda Tree README.md and attempted to install agda_tree.

+There was an issue with installing the agda s-expression extractor.
+Due to differing Haskell versions, cabal couldn't install the s-expression extractor.

+For next week:
+ - Add a way for the definition tree to be saved to a dot file
+ - Update README.md by replacing cli.py with agda_tree
+ - Remove the number in a definition name if it causes no ambiguities

+Fixed issue where the cli didn't try to automatically install the s-expression extractor, do "git pull" then reinstall CLI "pipx install . --force".
+When running agda_tree it will try to find the command "agdasexp" if it doesn't find it, it will try to install it.
+Although, if the cabal issue persists it will give the same error.

+GHC version used: 9.4.8

 # 17 - Notes
 python, python3 issue with run.sh
-Agda flag to compile dot file morequickly --only-scope-checking
+Agda flag to compile dot file more quickly --only-scope-checking

 Change README.md, cli.py is no longer used